Women in Metal Construction

 The BLS estimates that the construction industry will grow by 4% between 2021 and 2031 — equating to about 168,500 new jobs each year over the decade.
 With this expected growth, companies are looking to recruit more women than ever before to bring their skill sets into the field.

-To help, the U.S. government and industry associations are responding to and encouraging women in the construction workspace.
+The U.S. government and industry associations are responding to and encouraging women in the construction workspace.
 Women in Apprenticeship and Nontraditional Occupations (WANTO) grants are helping to fund training programs that specifically address increasing women’s participation in skilled trades.
-In 2024, the WANTO grant program awarded $6 million to 9 community-based organizations to increase women’s participation in apprenticeship programs and nontraditional occupations.
+In 2025, the WANTO grant program awarded $5 million to 7 community-based organizations to increase women’s participation in apprenticeship programs and nontraditional occupations.
+Read the 2025 funding opportunity announcement.

 Let’s Build Construction Camp for Girls is a program designed for middle- and high school-aged girls to attend a free week-long camp to explore the construction trades, architecture, engineering, and construction manufacturing through hands-on experiences and field trips.
 Credit: Metal Construction News.